 4. Look at Balance Transfer Offers

 You may receive credit card offers with a zero percent balance transfer interest rate if you repay the debt in a certain period.
 Consider these to transfer high-interest credit card debt.
 Without interest accruing, you may be able to pay the balance down much quicker.
 Be sure to read the fine print to ensure there's not a fee for the transfer you're overlooking.
+When your challenge is how to aggressively pay off credit card debt, a balance transfer can be a big boost.

 5. Apply for a Home Equity Loan